-Grapes are bad for dogs.
-A small amount of grape juice ingested by a dog can cause severe sickness.
+Grapes in any form are bad for dogs.
+Fresh, dried, seedless, peeled, in small or large amounts - they can cause severe sickness if ingested.
 Learn how to spot the signs and what to do if your dog eats a grape.

 Some nutritionists argue that grapes are not fatal to every dog and the seriousness of a dog’s toxicity after eating grapes relies on the age, gender and overall health of the dog.
 However, it must not be assumed, even if a dog is healthy in every other respect, that she is immune to the effects of the fruit.

-If in doubt, do NOT feed your dog grapes and always try to keep grapes out of reach of dogs.
-As few as four or five grapes are all that it takes to end the life of an eight kilogram dog.
+If in doubt, do NOT feed your dog grapes of any kind and, if you have grapes at home, always try to keep them out of reach.
+As few as four or five grapes are all that it takes to cause sudden kidney failure and end the life of an eight kilogram dog.

 Symptoms of grape toxicity of dogs

 Within just 12 hours a dog that has eaten a grape or a raisin will suffer with vomiting and diarrhoea.
 Other symptoms within that time include: